PatelFarhaan/spot-platform-v1/README.md

 - [ ] Integrate Nexus as a docker registry -> End user dashboard

 # CURRENTLY, WORKING ON
-How to store promwtheus data on disk prometheus alerts
+How to store prometheus data on disk prometheus alerts
 Add authentication for /metrics endpoint

-agent to update the prometheus file dynamically and deplot all this via terraform
+agent to update the prometheus file dynamically and deploy all this via terraform

-Migrate to Spot Fleet
-Install monitoring agents to analyze the memory Jenkins CI to create custom baked images using Packer
+Jenkins CI to create custom baked images using Packer